 - In Ragnarok Online, homunculi are somewhat like pets, except they can fight for their owners, level up, and gain skills.
 The only humanoid ones (Lif) are cute monster girls, while the other options are birds (Filir), Blobs (Vanilmirth), sheep (Amistr), or monkeys (Amistr's other version).

 - Haunting Ground offers an especially disturbing view of Homunculi.
 Every character but the protagonist and the Big Bad are Artificial Humans, including the protagonists's father.
 (He and The Dragon are clones.)
 Debilitas and Daniella seem to be two successful creations, to say nothing of the rambling failures and Fetus Terrible Mooks.
 Daniella mentions being unable to experience taste, pleasure or pain.
 There is no given reason for their creation except as cheap labor and For Science!.

 - Note: the world 'successful' (when used in the regard of Daniella and Debilitas) is extremely lenient, given their less than reassuring temperaments...

 - Rudy of Wild ARMs is an Artificial Human called a "holmcross," originally a mistranslation of "homunculus", retained in the remake because it was thought to sound unique and cool.
 He's said to be made of living metal.

-- In Super Robot Wars Reversal, Duminuss creat trio of homunculi.
-They look like cute children but much stronger than human and pilot weird looking Humongous Mecha.
-Duminuss and the homunculi return in Original Generation Gaiden, one of them make Heel-Face Turn this time.
+- In Super Robot Wars Reversal, Duminuss creates a trio of homunculi.
+They look like cute children but much are stronger than humans and pilot weird-looking Humongous Mecha.
+Duminuss and the homunculi return in Original Generation Gaiden, with one of them making Heel–Face Turn this time.